Ehsan138/UserGuide/README.md

 ## Welcome to the PyCharm Documentation Guide

-This guide will walk you through the basics of using PyCharm, including **Cloning a GitHub Repository**, **Inserting Command Line Parameters**, and **Debugging**.
+This documentation guide will walk you through the basics of using PyCharm, including **Cloning a GitHub Repository**, **Inserting Command Line Parameters**, and **Debugging**.
 It will also offer additional information about relevant PyCharm features for those who are new to the platform.

 ## Intended Audience